 The courses of the research school will circulate between the seven universities, and encompass in total 12 courses.
 The teachers will come from the seven universities, from international universities and from the water sector.

 The seminars will be arranged in collaboration with one of the seven universities involved in the research school.
 Each seminar will have a specific theme.
 During the seminars students can give and listen to interesting talks, participate in workshops and social events.
 Key speakers will be invited to give presentations.
 Both members of the research school and their supervisors are invited to the yearly seminars.
 The seminars are free of charge.
-Travel (up to 2000 SEK/participant) and accommodation costs (up to 500 SEK/night) of the members of the research school will be covered by the research school.
+Travel (up to 2000 SEK/participant) and accommodation costs (up to 500 SEK/night) of the members of the research school will be covered by the research school, see below.
 The seminars might have restrictions in the number of participants, if so, the steering committee decides who are allowed to attend.